azerion/gamedock-sdk/docs/console/game/localization/overview/index.md

 Example: `ShopTitleText, en_US, es_ES, Title for the Shop, 25`
 1. Click on the three vertical dots on the right top to reveal the **Import Localization** option and click it
 2. On the popup click **Select File** and select a .csv file
 3. If there's no error (shown on the popup), click on **upload** and the file will be imported.
-Please note that the if the locale is not enabled, it will be enabled automatically
+Please note that if the locale is not enabled, it will be enabled automatically
 4. You will need to refresh the page to view the changes on the table listing

 ### Export Locale
 1. Select, using the checkboxes ![checkbox](https://github.com/azerion/gamedock-sdk/raw/master/docs/console/_images/checkbox.png) on the left, the rows for each Locale you want to export
 2. Click on the button **Export Selected Languages** that appears on the top when selecting rows
 3. Click **ok** on the confirmation modal that follows
-4. A .ZIP file containing one or several .CSV files (one .CSV per Locale exported) will be prompted to download.
+4. A .ZIP file containing one or several .CSV files (one .CSV per Locale selected for exporting) will be prompted to download.

 ### Publish Several Locales
 1. Select, using the checkboxes ![checkbox](https://github.com/azerion/gamedock-sdk/raw/master/docs/console/_images/checkbox.png) on the left, the rows for each Locale you want to publish